prabodhtiwari/prabodhtiwari/README.md

 ## Hi there, I'm Prabodh 👋

+I have 5+ years of experience as a software engineer, and expertise in building scalable backend services (API services, stream processing, and async mechanisms).
+I work on Golang, Node.js, PostgreSQL, Redis, Amazon Web Services.

+I love building things.
+While hard engineering problems are often intrinsically fun to tackle, I’m most attracted to solving real customer problems with a business justification.

 Currently, I work at [Gamezop][gamezop].
-Here my responsibilities are to architect, develop, and manage applications & back-end services demonstrating service-oriented architecture and secure applications development technology best practices.
+Here my responsibilities are to architect, develop, and manage scalable applications & back-end services demonstrating service-oriented architecture and secure applications development technology best practices.

+See my LinkedIn[linkedin] profile for more career details.

 ## Connect with me: